Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Results

 In MAIC, extrapolation is not even possible.
 Where covariate overlap is poor, the observations in the $AC$ IPD that are not covered by the ranges of the selected covariates in $BC$ are assigned weights that are very close to zero.
 The relatively small number of individuals in the overlapping region of the covariate space are assigned inflated weights, dominating the reweighted sample.
 These extreme weights lead to large reductions in effective sample size and affect very negatively the precision of estimates.

-We now explore patterns in the mean square error.
-In accordance with the trends observed for the ESE, the MSE is also very sensitive to the value of $N$ and to the level of covariate overlap.
+Similar to the trends observed for the ESE, the MSE is also very sensitive to the value of $N$ and to the level of covariate overlap.
 The MSE decreases for all methods as $N$ and the level of overlap increase.
 The accuracy of MAIC and the marginalized outcome regression methods is comparable when the $AC$ sample size is high or covariate overlap is strong.
 As the $AC$ sample size and overlap decrease, the relative accuracy of MAIC with respect to MIM and both approaches to parametric G-computation is markedly reduced.
 Accuracy for the conventional version of STC is comparatively poor and this is driven by bias.

 Where covariate overlap is strong or moderate, the marginalized outcome regression methods have the highest accuracy, followed by MAIC and STC.
 Where overlap is poor, the marginalized outcome regression methods are considerably more accurate than MAIC, with much smaller mean square errors.
 MAIC also provides less accurate estimates than STC in terms of mean square error.
 The variability of estimates under MAIC increases considerably in these scenarios.
 The precision is sufficiently poor to offset the loss of bias with respect to STC.